-3.2.4 Lids and Chambers in Roads
+3.2.4 Lids and Chambers in Transport Corridors

-- 1. New, upgraded or replacement lids and service covers in the Road Carriageway must: - a) in the Carriageway, achieve a skid resistance classification of either class 'V' or 'W'; in accordance with AS/NZS 4586: 2004, Slip resistance of new pedestrian surface materials; - b) be positioned outside the wheelpath and the area within any intersection (where they have to be in the Carriageway); - c) be designed and secured to prevent displacement by Traffic in Carriageway areas; and
+- 1. New, upgraded or replacement lids and service covers in the Road Carriageway must: - a) achieve a skid resistance classification of either class 'V' or 'W'; in accordance with the current AS/NZS 4586: Slip resistance classification of new pedestrian surface materials; - b) be positioned outside the wheelpath and the area within any intersection (where they have to be in the Carriageway);

+c) be designed and secured to prevent displacement by Traffic in Carriageway areas; and

-- d) be designed, installed and maintained to ensure that the passage of Traffic over lids and frames does not cause unreasonable noise disturbance. - 2 Chambers, covers, lids and Structures in the Road Carriageway must: - a) be designed in accordance with the loadings in the NZTA Bridge Manual, including allowance for impact factors for dynamic effects due to Traffic; and - b) be installed at least in accordance with the manufacturer's instructions.
+- d) be designed, installed and maintained to ensure that the passage of Traffic over lids and frames does not cause unreasonable noise disturbance. - 2 Chambers, covers, lids and Structures in the Road Corridor must be designed in accordance with the loadings in the NZTA Bridge Manual, including allowance for impact factors for dynamic effects due to Traffic.

+Chambers, covers, lids and structures must be installed at least in accordance with the manufacturer's instructions.